jwhite37/csc253Project/README.md

 - Processing of the JSON data into the object model for further analysis.
 We'll want to take a look at the data here and try to organize by the ip address to categorize them first.
 Then for each of these ip addresses we can look at the time stamping to find groupings, we can limit this by denisity of submission.
 We treat each set of closely related by time stamp submission as a user after this point.
 - Analysis of the objects to determine whether they fit our datapoints or not, and to find out how much of the data actually conforms to the use cases that we're looking for.
 - Thinking use of CoRoutines for the analysis and processing steps for the data, to allow scalability when moving to much larger amounts of data.
+- Running of the code (by VM) on these interesting cases to obtain what errors are being generated.

+A second intersting experiment would be to analyze the structure of the AST in each step the user took (for those segments that actually compile) and see how these trees progress.
+This could give us some interseting insight into the thought process of the students.